David Niven: 1939–1945: Second World War

-Film work

 Niven also worked with the Army Film and Photographic Unit.
 His work included a small part in the deception operation that used minor actor M. E. Clifton James to impersonate General Sir Bernard Montgomery.
-During his work with the AFPU, Peter Ustinov, one of the script-writers, had to pose as Niven's batman.
+During his work with the AFPU, Peter Ustinov, one of the scriptwriters, had to pose as Niven's batman.
 Niven explained in his autobiography that there was no military way that he, a lieutenant-colonel, and Ustinov, who was only a private, could associate, other than as an officer and his subordinate, hence their strange "act".
-In 1978, Niven and Ustinov would star together in a film adaption of Agatha Christie's Death on the Nile.
+In 1978, Niven and Ustinov would star together in a film adaptation of Agatha Christie's Death on the Nile.

 He acted in two wartime films not formally associated with the AFPU, but both made with a firm view to winning support for the British war effort, especially in the United States.
-These were The First of the Few (1942), directed by Leslie Howard, and The Way Ahead (1944), directed by Carol Reed.
-Peter Ustinov also played a large supporting role as a Frenchman in The Way Ahead.
+These were The First of the Few (1942), directed by Leslie Howard, and The Way Ahead (1944), directed by Carol Reed, the latter of which included a large supporting role for Ustinov.

-Niven was also given a significant if largely unheralded role in the creation of SHAEF's military radio efforts conceived to provide entertainment to American, British and Canadian forces in England and Europe.
+Niven was also given a significant if largely unheralded role in the creation of SHAEF's military radio efforts conceived to provide entertainment to British, Canadian, and American forces in England and in Europe.
 In 1944 he worked extensively with the BBC and SHAEF to expand these broadcast efforts.
 He also worked extensively with Major Glenn Miller, whose Army Air Force big band, formed in the US, was performing and broadcasting for troops in England.
 Niven played a role in the operation to move the Miller band to France prior to Miller's December 1944 disappearance while flying over the English Channel.